 I spent the day before and the first hours of my birthday this year on a 14-hour flight from the Philippines to Germany.
 I could not believe it.
-It was merely two months ago when I was applying for a visa and now I’m sitting on a plane.
-Looking back at the whole experience of the visa application, I realised that the process was actually quite uncomplicated contrary to what I had imagined.
+It was merely two months ago when I applied for a visa, and now I’m sitting on a plane.
+Looking back at the whole visa application experience, I realized that the process was quite uncomplicated contrary to what I had imagined.
 It was nail-biting, for sure, but that’s just because it was my first time.

-Germany has always been on top of my mind when I think of travelling abroad, stemming from my love of Die Mannschaft, or the German National Football Team.
+Germany has always been on top of my mind when I think of traveling abroad, stemming from my love of Die Mannschaft or the German National Football Team.
 I thought I was one step closer to reaching there when I met my husband.

-He has been to Europe a few times – Amsterdam, Barcelona, Bucharest, Frankfurt am Main – that many times we’d talk about his travel experiences.
-Come the time of planning our honeymoon trip, we settled for Germany and applied for Schengen tourist visa.
+He has been to Europe a few times – Amsterdam, Barcelona, Bucharest, Frankfurt am Main – and we’d often talk about his travel experiences.
+When planning our honeymoon trip, we settled for Germany and applied for a Schengen tourist visa.

 What Exactly Is A Schengen Visa?